Claim back long service leave payments

 What if your worker chooses to claim from QLeave?

-If a worker chooses to make a claim with QLeave under the Building and Construction Industry (Portable Long Service Leave) Act 1991, you have no further liability under the Industrial Relations Act 2016 for that particular period of employment.
+If a worker chooses to claim with QLeave under the Building and Construction Industry (Portable Long Service Leave) Act 1991, you have no further liability under the Industrial Relations Act 2016 for that particular period of employment.